- On 01/04/2019

 There is also the issue of whether some items should more be appropriately treated as a direct or indirect material.
 With these considerations in mind, it is important to know that materials can still be effectively controlled without specifying them in the bills of materials and/or declaring them as inventory-controlled items in the system.
 There are alternative approaches to managing non-inventory items (e.g., tools, shop supplies, other consumables) that use visual or other tracking methods to ensure that sufficient stock is maintained to prevent shortages and work stoppages at economic levels.
 In many situations, some materials can be more effectively and accurately managed without the need for MRP as a non-inventory item.

-With validated master data in place, the most fruitful path to resolving inventory accuracy problems is to examine all the touch points that a material or product undergo within the organization to ensure that the appropriate transactions are being performed accurately and in a timely manner.
+With validated master data in place, the most fruitful path to resolving inventory accuracy problems is to examine all the touchpoints that a material or product undergoes within the organization to ensure that the appropriate transactions are being performed accurately and in a timely manner.
 This includes reviewing processes such as purchasing, receiving, material consumption (in the case of manufacturing), quality control, and shipping.
 Physical handling procedures as well as computer-based transactional entries both need to be looked at with a critical eye.
 The right process improvement, employee training, and management oversight can often transform inventory control practices for the better.

 An organization’s accounting and supply chain departments should play principal roles in leading wall-to-wall physical inventory counts.
 The larger the warehouse and the greater the number of inventory items, the more challenging it can be to accurately count physical stock.
 The counting event needs to be well organized with a clear and effective procedure to ensure that thousands of dollars (or much more!) of inventory don’t fall through the cracks.
 The effectiveness of physical warehouse organization also needs to be considered.
-Here again an experienced practitioner comes in handy for establishing an effective and sustainable process.
+Here again, an experienced practitioner comes in handy for establishing an effective and sustainable process.

 Trading wall-to-wall physical inventory counting in for periodic spot checks is usually a very welcome relief for organizations that have successfully tightened up their inventory control practices and want to keep it that way.
 These periodic spot checks are often referred to as “cycle counts” or “ABC counts”.
 This approach relies on systematically verifying on-hand inventory quantities for a statistically-important sample of items that can provide confidence that inventory management as a whole is under control.
-It also provides an opportunity to routinely review unit costs to ensure that inventory cost accounting, not just item quantities, are accurately maintained.
+It also provides an opportunity to routinely review unit costs to ensure that inventory cost accounting, not just item quantities, is accurately maintained.

 Altemir Consulting specializes in inventory optimization and control.
 Contact us today to schedule a free 15-minute phone call to discuss your particular needs and see if we can assist your team in instituting meaningful inventory control and material cost improvements.